-The converters are designed to work with a load capacitance of up to 8,000uF.
-It is recommended that any additional capacitance be typically 1,000uF and have an ESR of <20mohm.
-This capacitor should be connected close to the load.
+Output capacitors with its associated ESR values have an impact on loop stability and bandwidth.
+The converters are designed to work with load capacitance up-to 8,000uF.
+It is recommended that any additional capacitance, typically 1,000uF and low ESR (<20mohm), be connected close to the point of load and outside the remote compensation point.

-7.12 PL10SMS Reflow Profile
+7.12 PL20SMS-W12C Reflow Profile